MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/auto-apply-retention-labels-scenario.md

 ### Mapping crawled properties to pre-defined managed properties

 KQL can't use crawled properties in search queries.
 It has to use a managed property.
 In a normal search scenario, we create a managed property and map it to the crawled property that we need.
 However, for auto-applying retention labels, KQL can only use a pre-defined managed properties and not custom managed properties.
 There is a set of predefined managed properties already created in the system for string RefinableString00 to RefinableString199 can be used.
-There are others for date, int, … see <https://docs.microsoft.com/en-us/sharepoint/manage-search-schema#default-unused-managed-properties>.
-These managed properties are normally used for defining search refiners.
+For a complete list, see [Default unused managed properties](https://docs.microsoft.com/sharepoint/manage-search-schema#default-unused-managed-properties).
+These default managed properties are normally used for defining search refiners.

-For our KQL query to work and automatically apply the right retention label we will map the crawled properties ows\_\_status and ows\_Doc\_x0020\_Type to two refinable managed properties.
-On tenant used for this white paper RefinableString00 andRefinableString01 are not used:
+For the KQL query to work and automatically apply the correct retention label to product document content, we'll map the crawled properties **ows\_Doc\_x0020\_Type** and **ows\_\_Status** to two refinable managed properties.
+In our test environment for this scenario, **RefinableString00** and **RefinableString01** aren't being used.
+We determined this by looking at **Managed Properties** in the **Manage Search Schema** in the SharePont admin center.

 ![](media/SPRetention12.png)

-As shown in the screenshot above the managed property RefinableString00 is not mapped.
+Notice that the **Mapped Crawled Properties** column in the previous screenshot is empty.

-Click the hyperlink RefinableString00, scroll down, and click “Add a mapping”, type ows\_Doc\_x0020\_Type in the “Search for a crawled property name”, click Find and select the right result and click OK you should see something like this:
+To map the **ows\_Doc\_x0020\_Type** crawled property, click the **RefinableString00** link, and then scroll down to the **Mappings to crawled properties** section.
+Click **Add a Mapping** and type **ows\_Doc\_x0020\_Type** in the**Search for a crawled property name** box.  click Find and select the right result and click OK you should see something like this:

 ![](media/SPRetention13.png)